-Last week we learned that a 36-year old woman from Oregon had genetic testing and was told that she carried a mutation in a gene called MLH1, that causes Lynch Syndrome.
+Last week, we learned that a 36-year-old woman from Oregon had genetic testing and was told she carried a mutation in a gene called MLH1 that causes Lynch syndrome.
 According to a lawsuit filed by the woman, she was apparently informed that she was at elevated risk to develop cancer and counseled to have her breasts and uterus removed, which she did.
-The woman claims, in lawsuit, that she later learned that her test results had been misinterpreted and that she did not carry a disease-causing mutation in the gene.
+The woman claims that she later learned that her test results had been misinterpreted and that she did not carry a disease-causing mutation in the gene.
 She apparently carried a variant of uncertain significance (VUS) in the gene, which may have contributed to the confusion.

-One last note, to the woman featured in this story, “you are not alone.
-We are so sorry that this has happened to you and we are committed to reducing the chance that it will happen to others moving forward.”
+And one last note, to the woman featured in this story: You are not alone.
+We are so sorry that this has happened to you, and we are committed to reducing the chance that it will happen to others moving forward.